wesleybertipaglia/spring-forum/README.md

 docker-compose up -d
 ```

-The application will be available at [http://localhost:8080](http://localhost:8080).
+> The application will be available at [http://localhost:8080](http://localhost:8080).

 ### Running with Gradle

 Alternatively, you can run the application with Gradle.

+#### Prerequisites

+- Java 22 or later (it's compatible with Java 17, but you may need to update the `sourceCompatibility` and `targetCompatibility` in the `build.gradle` file)
+- Gradle 8.0 or later

 ```bash
 ./gradlew bootRun
 ```

+> The application will be available at [http://localhost:8080](http://localhost:8080).

 ## Features